 For Murati, there was only a single woman waiting.

-Dressed in the ornate, dark olive uniform of the high command.
+Dressed in the ornate, dark green uniform of the high command.

 A serious, professional-looking older woman with a gripping gaze.